 Is the bus fare going to increase?

-The fare for the first two corridors are expected to stay at the same price but a fare increase might need to be implement with the introduction of the Dyer corridor; however, nothing has been finalized.
+The fare for the first two corridors is expected to stay at the same price, but a fare increase may need to be implemented with the introduction of the Dyer corridor; however, nothing has been finalized.
 Sun Metro will host public meetings to get public input before anything is implemented.

 How do I pay for Brio?

 In order to board Brio you must pay BEFORE you board.
 All Brio stations have ticket vending machines where you will need to buy your ticket first.
 You can purchase a single-trip ticket, a day pass, a weekly pass or a monthly pass at the Brio ticket vending machine.

 Once you have your pass you simply board the Brio vehicle through any door.
 Remember you MUST be prepared to show proof of payment (and a valid ID if using a reduced fare ticket/pass) when asked by any Sun Metro employee.
 Failure to pay may result in being banned from riding Brio and being fined for fare evasion.

 Can I pay my fare with a credit card?

 Yes!
 Sun Metro is currently working to ensure that all our ticket vending machines will be able to accept credit cards for payment of bus fare.